ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewinginstances.md

 | Deleting | The instance is being deleted. |
 | Deletion error | An error occurred when the instance was being deleted. |
 | Deleted | The instance is deleted. |
-{: caption="Table 2. vCenter Server instances status descriptions" caption-side="top"}
+{: caption="Table 2. vCenter Server instances status descriptions" caption-side="bottom"}

 ## Procedure to view the property details for vCenter Server instances
 {: #vc_viewinginstances-procedure-view-inst-property}

-To view the property details of an instance:
+To view the property details of an instance, complete the following steps.

 1. In the **vCenter Server instances** table, click an instance name.
 2. Under **Properties**, view the details for the instance.